jaseci-labs/mtp-evaluation/README.md

 ### Prerequisits

-1. Requires python 3.12 or later. : As mtllm is designed as a plugin for
+1. Requires python 3.12 or later : As mtllm is designed as a plugin for jaclang which depends on pyuthon 3.12 or later.
 2. OpenAI API : The menchmark pprogram use gpt-4o for evaluations.
+3. Linux or Mac OS : Not supported on windows as of yet.

 ###